HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 Headings help all users, including those using assistive technologies, to navigate through the website.
 Users with assistive technologies can navigate to the exact sections that they are interested in.
 As mentioned in <a hreflang="en" href="https://marcysutton.com/how-i-audit-a-website-for-accessibility#Headings-and-Semantic-Structure">Marcy Sutton's article on headings and semantic structure</a> , headings can be thought of as a table of contents that one can navigate through to go to a particular content area.

 {{ figure_markup(
-  content="57.7%",
+  content="58%",
   caption="Mobile sites passing the Lighthouse audit for properly ordered headings.", classes="big-number", sheets_gid="1270834582", sql_file="lighthouse_a11y_audits.sql",
 ) }}

-57.7% of websites pass the test for properly ordered headings that do not skip levels, which is the same as last year.
+58% of websites pass the test for properly ordered headings that do not skip levels, which is the same as last year.
 Hopefully this number will increase next year since the <a hreflang="en" href="https://github.com/whatwg/html/pull/7829">document outline example in WHATWG standards have been updated</a>.
 A very important thing to remember is that heading levels don't have to represent the actual style (or importance) of a particular element.
 Headings are to be used primarily for hierarchy purposes, while CSS can be used for the styling of the element.
-A very good article on how to structure headings in your page is by Steve Faulkner titled, <a hreflang="en" href="https://stevefaulkner.github.io/Articles/How%20to%20mark%20up%20subheadings,%20subtitles,%20alternative%20titles%20and%20taglines.html">"How to mark up subheadings, subtitles, alternative titles and taglines"</a>.
+A very good article on how to structure headings in your page is by [Steve Faulkner](https://twitter.com/stevefaulkner) titled, <a hreflang="en" href="https://stevefaulkner.github.io/Articles/How%20to%20mark%20up%20subheadings,%20subtitles,%20alternative%20titles%20and%20taglines.html">"How to mark up subheadings, subtitles, alternative titles and taglines"</a>.

 ### Secondary navigation